awsdocs/aws-java-developer-guide/doc_source/s3-encryption-migration.rst

 Prerequisites
 =============

-* |S3| client-side encryption requires Java 8 or later to be installed in your application environment.
+|S3| client-side encryption requires the following:

-  The |sdk-java| works with the
-  `Oracle Java SE Development Kit <https://www.oracle.com/java/technologies/javase-downloads.html>`_ and with distributions of Open Java Development Kit (OpenJDK) such as `Amazon Corretto <https://aws.amazon.com/corretto/>`_, `Red Hat OpenJDK <https://developers.redhat.com/products/openjdk>`_, and `AdoptOpenJDK <https://adoptopenjdk.net/>`_.
+* Java 8 or later installed in your application environment.
+The |sdk-java| works with the `Oracle Java SE Development Kit <https://www.oracle.com/java/technologies/javase-downloads.html>`_ and with distributions of Open Java Development Kit (OpenJDK) such as `Amazon Corretto <https://aws.amazon.com/corretto/>`_, `Red Hat OpenJDK <https://developers.redhat.com/products/openjdk>`_, and `AdoptOpenJDK <https://adoptopenjdk.net/>`_.

-* You need to take a dependency on BouncyCastle.
-If you don't already have this, go to https://bouncycastle.org/latest_releases.html and download the provider file that corresponds to your JDK.
-  Alternatively, you can pick it up from Maven (groupId: org.bouncycastle, artifactId: bcprov-ext-jdk15on)."
+* The `Bouncy Castle Crypto package <https://bouncycastle.org/latest_releases.html>`_.
+You can place the Bouncy Castle .jar file on the classpath of your application environment, or add a dependency on the artifactId :code:`bcprov-ext-jdk15on` (with the groupId of :code:`org.bouncycastle`) to your Maven :file:`pom.xml` file.

 .. _s3-cse-overview: